Knaeckebrothero/Advanced-LLM-Chat/README.md

 ### Backend Setup

-The project includes a Python FastAPI backend mockup for development purposes.
+The project uses a modular Python FastAPI backend with a clean architecture.

 #### 1. Create a Virtual Environment